hadley/adv-r/Data-structures.md

 You can test if an object is a matrix or array using `is.matrix()` and `is.array()`, or by looking at the length of the `dim()`.
 Because of the behaviour described above, `is.vector()` will return FALSE for matrices and arrays, even though they are implemented as vectors internally. `as.matrix()` and `as.array()` make it easy to turn an existing vector into a matrix or array.

-Becareful of the difference between vectors, row vectors, column vectors, and 1d arrays:
+Be careful of the difference between vectors, row vectors, column vectors, and 1d arrays:

 ```R
 vec <- 1:3